TMJ Physio Melbourne: Alleviate Jaw Pain and Headaches

 Why Choose Our TMJ Physiotherapy Services?

-With over 30 years of physiotherapy experience, The Alignment Studio’s Peter Bond is one of the leading names in TMJ physiotherapy in Melbourne.
-Having undergone extensive additional study and consulted at The Royal Dental Hospital of Melbourne, Peter is equipped to provide a thorough assessment, practical advice on correct jaw usage, and effective treatment and rehabilitation.
+Trained under one of the leading names in TMJ physiotherapy in Melbourne, our TMJ physios are equipped to provide a thorough assessment, practical advice on correct jaw usage, and effective treatment and rehabilitation.

-After taking a detailed history and identifying the root cause of your dysfunction, he will create a treatment plan to improve joint movement and muscle function via postural correction and hands-on therapy.
+After taking a detailed history and identifying the root cause of your dysfunction, Maysam, or Nursah will create a treatment plan to improve joint movement and muscle function via postural correction and hands-on therapy.
 Techniques including mobilisation, massage, gentle stretching, strengthening and dry needling are often used.

 TMJ FAQs

 Yes.
-A physiotherapist with specialised training can help with TMJ dysfunction by providing manual therapy, exercises, and education to improve jaw mobility and reduce pain.
+An experienced physiotherapist can help with TMJ dysfunction by providing manual therapy, exercises, and education to improve jaw mobility and reduce pain.

 There are four key stages of TMJ dysfunction: